3 days in Venice will allow you to see almost all of this beautiful city in Northern Italy.

 3 days in Venice is just the right amount of time to see this fascinating city.
 While it may not be the biggest place, there are plenty of sights to see such as Doge’s Palace and the Bridge of Sighs.

-You also have day trips to places like Burano you can do as well, so you’ll need a minimum of three days to do all this.
+You can also take day trips to places like Burano, so you’ll need a minimum of three days to do all this.

 How Many Days in Venice?

-3 days is the minimum you need to see Venice.
-There’s a lot to see in the city and the surrounding area and you can see most of it in 3 days.
-If you can spend 5 days in the area then you should be able to see most of the city in that time!
+Venice requires a minimum of three days.
+There’s a lot to see in the city and the surrounding area, and you can see most of it in three days.
+If you can spend five days in the area, then you should be able to see most of the city in that time!

 Is Venice Expensive to Eat Out?